 The mechanisms are flexible – meaning they enable a flexibility in the commitments.
-The mechanism joint implementations is primarily an exchange between industrialised countries and/or a collaboration between two countries that have decided to reduce their emissions.
-This aligns with the ideas of UNFCCC, meaning that industrialised nations should take a larger responsibilities then developing countries.
+The mechanism joint implementations is primarily an exchange between countries and/or a collaboration between two countries that have decided to reduce their emissions.
+This aligns with the UNFCCC idea that industrialised nations should take a larger responsibility then developing countries.

 Joint implementations work through a system of Emission Reduction Units (ERUs).
-An example of an effort of this kind is a project that took place between 2008-2012.
+An example of such an effort is for instance a Danish project that took place between 2008-2012.
 Namely when Denmark invested in an environmental project in the Czech Republic.
-It worked by Denmark investing in modern green technology in the Czech Republic.
-While getting ERUs to emit more gases in their own nation.
-More so, a study from Stockholms environmental institute (SEI) shows that Ukraine and Russia are the nations that have received the most green investments through joint implementations.
+More preciesly, Denmark invested in modern green technology in the Czech Republic.
+While getting ERUs that allowed them to emit more greenhouse gases in their own nation.
+Another interesting fact proven by a study from Stockholms Environment Institute (SEI) shows that Ukraine and Russia are the two nations that have received the most green investments through the mechanism of joint implementations.